ey242/KiVA/README.md

 Please find below instructions on how to reproduce our results for each model.

-The scripts that are prefixed with "chat_system" generates the input data to the models, including the exact images and text on which they are evaluated.
+The scripts that are in the "chat_systems" folder and are prefixed with "chat_system" generate the input data to the models, including the exact images and text on which they are evaluated.

 ### GPT4